DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 There are 3 types of financial support you can get if you’re interested in training to teach languages and physics:

-* an international relocation payment worth £10,000 for languages and physics
+* an international relocation payment worth £10,000 for French, German, Spanish and physics
 * bursaries worth up to £28,000 for languages and physics
 * scholarships worth up to £30,000 for French, German, Spanish and physics